cristian-wpo/femora-compress/README.txt

 == Description ==

 Make your website faster by optimizing your JPEG and PNG images to WebP.
-This plugin automatically optimizes all your images by integrating image compression services FemoraPro.
+This plugin automatically optimizes all your images by integrating image compression services FemoraPro [FemoraPro](https://www.femora.pro/).

 = Features =